subugoe/typo3-find/README.md

 ### Jumping to the content

-By default the extension creates links that jump to the extension’s content (`#tx_find`) on the target page to maximise the visible space for search results and information that may otherwise be wasted for the page’s head.
+By default, the extension creates links that jump to the extension’s content (`#tx_find`) on the target page to maximize the visible space for search results and information that may otherwise be wasted for the page’s head.
 You can remove the anchor to jump to or pick another one on your page (e.g. to leave site navigation visible) with the `jumpToID`